 “The biggest pitfall we see is that individuals or families do not save early enough for retirement,” says Bachner.
 “Time is your greatest resource and compounding interest is your best ally when saving for financial goals — the sooner you start, the less you have to save per month while still hitting your goals.”

 If your employer offers a 401(k), take advantage of this especially if the company offers to match your contributions (typically up to a certain percentage of your pre-tax income amount).
-You can contribute up to $19,500 per year, per limitations set by the Internal Revenue Service — and those older than 50 can contribute an additional $6,500.
+You can contribute up to $22,500 per year (for 2023), per limitations set by the Internal Revenue Service — and those older than 50 can contribute an additional $6,500.

 Even if you work as a freelancer and have your own business you can participate in retirement savings plans.
 Simplified Employee Pension Plans (SEP-IRAs) offer the benefits of employee individual retirement accounts (IRA) to businesses of any size.